Slim-Beatnik/backend_module02_project/README.md

   And another folder for read, update and delete:
   _RUD

 8.
-  Open a browser and go to [/api/docs](http://127.0.0.1:5000/api/docs/) This will open the swagger doc and show api calls based on their tags:
+  Open a browser and go to [/api/docs](https://backend-module02-project.onrender.com/api/docs) - link updated to live onrender site
+  This will open the swagger doc and show api calls based on their tags:
   Customer, Inventory, Mechanics, ServiceTickets, Method Protection → Customer Token, and Method Protection → Mechanic Token

-  *If visit this site before running the postman document, remember to create customers, inventory items, mechanics and service tickets before attempting to use any other methods.
-  **Note - it won't break anything, IT WILL simply return 4xx response codes.
+  Feel free to mess around

 Notes:
   several deletes are soft-deletes with intent -